Bug Bounty Program

 Non-qualifying best practices that are explicitly NOT considered to be in-scope:

-• Leakage of sensitive tokens (e.g., reset password token) to trusted third parties on a secure connection (HTTPS).
+- Leakage of sensitive tokens (e.g., reset password token) to trusted third parties via HTTPS.

 Non-qualifying business practices that are explicitly NOT considered to be in-scope: